 Why would one of the richest men in the world make this statement time and time again?
-Because over the long term most fund managers tend to be pretty poor at trying to pick stocks and subsequently underperform markets.
+Because over the long term, most fund managers tend to be pretty poor at picking stocks and underperforming markets.
 Plus, they are expensive.
-He is so confident on this fact that in 2007 he bet a collection of hedge fund managers $1 million that a US index fund return over 10 years would beat all of them.
+He is so confident in this fact that in 2007 he bet a collection of hedge fund managers $1 million that a US index fund return over 10 years would beat all of them.
 He won and donated the money to a charity called Girls Inc.

 Below are the latest findings of the Spiva Report: 78.52% of US-based active fund managers underperform the market after five years.
 Closer to home in Australia, that number is 80.79%, in Europe, it’s 77.53%1.

 Considering investors can access index returns for extremely low management costs, why would anyone bother trying to pick those managers who beat markets only to have a very high probability that they will get one that underperforms.

 After 20 years of educating our clients on the benefits of capturing market returns at a low cost, it is interesting to see that the world has finally caught on.
 Over the past 12 months, fund inflows into low-cost index investments exceeded the inflows of actively managed investments for the first time.